databrary/design/assisted-curation.md

 Assisted Curation Requirements
 ==============================

+## Simple staff review

+- I wish Databrary staff to review and assist with my data (which I may upload own my own or get help with, below).
+- I understand that Databrary staff may contact me with questions and/or reorganize my data for better presentation and sharing.

+## Bulk upload

 - "I already have data and I'd like to upload it all now and tell you a little bit about it so that you can help me."
 - One place to drop a large number of files.
 - Files do get transcoded upon mass upload.